How 2-Day Shipping Works and Why You Should Offer It

 How 2-Day Shipping Grows eCommerce Businesses

-A recent report from EtailInsights revealed that there are 2.1 million online retailers in the United States alone, and this number is expected to grow in the coming years.
+A report from EtailInsights revealed that there are 2.1 million online retailers in the United States alone, and this number is expected to grow in the coming years.
 If anything, this stat tells you that eCommerce businesses have become just as competitive as brick-and-mortar retail, if not more.
 You’ll need to stay on top of your game to thrive in the space as a business owner.
 Here are a few ways two-day shipping can boost your eCommerce business:

 Keep up With Shoppers’ Expectations